-The prospective bedrock lithology exhibited at southern neighbour Gold Road Resources Ltd (ASX: GOR) Pacific Dunes – Corkwood Camp continues into APC held ground where aircore drilling has returned anomalous gold results.
-The number of gold targets immediately south of the APC tenement boundary, and the continuity of the prospective host rocks through the Company land holding make this a high priority target area for systematic exploration.
+Preliminary exploration work conducted by APC, and continued by SBM, has sought to understand the geology and mineralisation potential of the Project area which hosts the fertile Yamarna Shear Zone.
+Aircore drilling undertaken in 2018 identified a significant bedrock gold anomaly over a 2.5km strike length.
+The prospective bedrock lithology exhibited at southern neighbour Gold Road Resources' Pacific Dunes – Corkwood Camp continues into APC held ground in this area.
+The number of gold targets immediately south of the APC tenement boundary, and the continuity of the prospective host rocks through the Company land holding made this a high priority target area for systematic exploration.

-Following the recognition of mineralisation outside APC held tenure, a review began of the gold potential within Company ground.
-In the first instance, a comprehensive independent review of the tenement package has been completed, and a range of new and high priority targets have been generated.
+Following the recognition of this mineralisation outside APC held tenure, a review began of the gold potential within Company ground.
+In the first instance, a comprehensive independent review of the tenement package was completed, and a range of new and high priority targets generated.
 Importantly the structural review noted similarities between this tenement package and the world-class Timmins district of the southern Abitibi in Canada.
-Timmins, and the southern Abitibi, hosts a number of world-class Archaean gold deposits, that have been mined since the early 1900s with total gold production of over 170 million ounces of gold.
+Timmins, and the southern Abitibi, hosts a number of world-class Archaean gold deposits, that have been mined since the early 1900's with total gold production of over 170 million ounces of gold.

-Covering 65km strike length of under explored and highly prospective greenstone rocks the APC tenement package offers significant potential to host gold mineralisation.
-As part of the review a number of targets have been generated and a program of target verification has been implemented.
-Tasks completed to date include the acquisition of updated and reprocessed magnetic data, and the submission of bottom of hole (BOH) pulps for detailed litho-geochemical analysis.
+Subsequent work completed included the acquisition of updated and reprocessed magnetic data, and the submission of bottom-of-hole (BOH) pulps for detailed litho-geochemical analysis.
 Submitting BOH pulps for further analysis is a cost-effective exploration step where samples that have been collected previously are analysed in a different and more precise way with the aim of identifying alteration and hydrothermal systems related to mineralisation.